Top IoT use cases & statistics for 2025

 Top IoT security issues

-According to Gartner, over 80% of organizations already employ IoT technology, and over 20% have already experienced an IoT-related cyber attack.
+According to Gartner, over 80% of organizations already employ IoT technology, and over 20% have already experienced an IoT-related cyber attack in the past three years.
 OWASP names the top ten IoT security challenges:

 Scheme title: IoT security challenges